What is a Migrahack?

 I am not tech-savvy.
 Can I still participate?

 Definitely!
-Anyone can participate and everyone has something to contribute to a project like this.
-We will have developers onsite to help answer questions and brainstorm ideas for all of the teams.
+Anyone may participate and everyone has something to contribute to a project like this.
+We will have developers and other technical experts – digital editors, videographers, and more – onsite to help answer questions and brainstorm ideas for all of the teams.

 What are the project requirements?